jefersonsv/foreach/README.md

     text    Foreach in all not blank lines inside a file.

 Options:

-    -f filevariable, --file=<filevariable>      Variable to be replaced with the input file.
+    -p inputvariable, --input=<inputvariable>   Variable to be replaced with the input file.
     -n fnamevariable, --fname=<fnamevariable>   Variable to be replaced with the input file without extension.
     -u fullvariable, --full=<fullvariable>      Variable to be replaced with the full path and filename of input file.
     -i indexvariable, --index=<indexvariable>   Variable to be replaced with the index of loop each.